s-hku/wtf-is/README.md

 # wtf-is

   # Wtf even is this?
-  wtf is a simple cli tool inspired by the whatis command and written in rust wtf-is that tells you what commands (and other stuff) do. meant for new Linux users the tool gives you easy to understand responses
+  wtf is a simple cli tool inspired by the whatis command and written in rust. wtf-is that tells you what commands (and other stuff) do. meant for new Linux users the tool gives you easy to understand responses